hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 14
  ## <a href="https://www.voltera.io/">Voltera.io </a> PCB Making

- The chip shortage is really making it obvious that making PCB's is a necessary skill tht has many global dependencies.
+### The chip shortage is really making it obvious that making PCB's is a necessary skill tht has many global dependencies.

-<a href="https://www.voltera.io/">Voltera.io </a> is a possible educational solution, similar to a 3D printer, but for PCB's.
+### <a href="https://www.voltera.io/">Voltera.io </a> is a possible educational solution, similar to a 3D printer, but for PCB's.
 Takes a set size small board, drills wholes, prints traces, manual connect Vias, print solder paste, manual place SMD's (surface mount components), auto heat, long cool down.
 Uses very low temperature silver solder for Through-hole-technology (THT) components.

+ ### I have asked my school to purchase a V-One, but the $6000 USD price tag might be to steep.
+Perhaps someone hass a suggestion for how to get a grant to get one of these.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>